 Existing law prohibits willful defiance suspensions for grades TK through 5, and grades 6 to 8 until 2025.
 High schoolers are not protected from these types of suspensions and expulsions at all.
 SB 274 would permanently prohibit any willful defiance suspensions or expulsions for any student in TK-12 schools.
 SB 274 also eliminates suspension and expulsion for truancy, tardiness, and absenteeism.

 SB 274 will reform school discipline so that fewer students of color lose learning time, are removed from their schools altogether, or fed into the school-to-prison pipeline.

-AB 1106 (Soria) The Education Trust–West and Children Now-Sponsored Legislation to Implement PK-3 Early Childhood Education Specialist Credential – AB 1106 establishes a one-time grant program that will provide financial support to colleges and universities so they can offer both the PK-3 Early Childhood Education (ECE) Specialist Credential and a bilingual authorization.
+AB 1106 (Soria) The Education Trust–West and Children Now-Sponsored Legislation to Implement PK-3 Early Childhood Education Specialist Credential – AB 1106 is co-sponsored by Ed Trust–West and Children Now and establishes a one-time grant program that will provide financial support to colleges and universities so they can implement and offer both the PK-3 Early Childhood Education (ECE) Specialist Credential and give preference to programs that will simultaneously offer a bilingual authorization.